 When you buy a computer from a retailer, you are stuck with whatever operating system is on that machine.
 Just because a company comes out with a new operating system, it does not mean that it’s the best one on the market.
 Often, these new systems have plenty of glitches and other problems.
 Some people have the “if it’s not broken, don’t fix it” mentality, which means they don’t want a new operating system because they are happy and used to the one their machine currently runs on.

 If you build your own PC, you don’t have any restrictions with this problem.
-You aren’t forced to run the new Windows 10; instead, you can install whatever operating system you feel most comfortable using.
+You aren’t forced to run the new Windows 11; instead, you can install whatever operating system you feel most comfortable using (be it Windows 10 or even Linux).
 You won’t be forced to upgrade to a different system unless you want to, and you can always go back if you are unhappy with the new software.

-13. You Join an Elite Community When Building a PC
+13. You Join a Community When Building a PC

 Don’t just build a PC with blinders on.
 Reach out to experts and other peers to get some advice during the process.
 There are plenty of online groups where people discuss their experience building different machines, and their knowledge is useful.
 Even if you don’t want to contribute to these blogs or forums, you should at least read through some to avoid making some common rookie mistakes.